Podocarpus bonsai care

 Styles

-It can be styled freely upright (Moyogi style), strictly upright (Chokkan style) or inclined (Shakan style), as a multi-stem or group. a Podocarpus tree is suitable for small to large bonsai.
+It can be styled freely upright (Moyogi style), strictly upright (Chokkan style) or inclined (Shakan style), as a multi-stem or group.
+A Podocarpus tree is suitable for small to large bonsai.
 However, you should stay with a Chinese yew in a bonsai pot at the existing size, as Podocarpus grows slowly.

 Matching bonsai pots

 Chinese yew bonsai, like other coniferous bonsai, are preferably potted in unglazed bonsai pots.
 Since they can tolerate temperatures down to 0°C, a frost-proof, handmade bonsai pot should be selected if possible.
-In our experience, the inexpensive bonsai pots (made for indoor bonsai) are also almost 100% frost-resistant.
+In our experience, the inexpensive pots (made for indoor bonsai) are also almost 100% frost-resistant.
+Glazed pots are, with a few exceptions, unsuitable for a Podocarpus bonsai.
+Most glazes are too conspicuous.

 For Podocarpus prebonsai our darkbrown plastic bonsai pots are fine.
 Theese pots are resistant against deep temperatures and stable for UV-light.